 If you want to claim loss of value, then we would also suggest that you obtain a valuation of the vehicle from a trusted source in order to prove your loss.

-The Queensland Civil and Administrative Tribunal (QCAT) has jurisdiction to deal with defective vehicle claims where the amount in dispute is less than $25,000 (at the time of writing).
-They deal with vehicle defect claims under the Australian Consumer Law as Consumer/Trader disputes.
+The Queensland Civil and Administrative Tribunal (QCAT) has jurisdiction to deal with defective vehicle claims where the amount in dispute is less than $100,000 (from September 2019).
+They deal with vehicle defect claims under the Australian Consumer Law as a special application (Form 59).

-If your dispute involves a claim for monies over $25,000 (and up to $150,000) then it will need to progress through the Magistrates Court of Queensland.
+The Magistrates Court of Queensland can also hear defective vehicle claims.
+If your dispute involves a claim for monies over $100,000 (and up to $150,000) then it will need to progress through the Magistrates Court of Queensland.

 We assist people make, or defend claims that a car or other vehicle suffers from defects such that a car dealer should provide a remedy to you.